EDUCBA Logo

 Countifs with multiple criteria 1-3

-As can be seen in the above screenshot, when we enter the countifs function, Excel automatically shows what parameters need to be passed into the function.
+As seen in the above screenshot, Excel automatically shows what parameters need to be passed into the counties function when we enter the counties function.
 The COUNTIFS function takes multiple criteria ranges and corresponding criteria.
 The first criteria range and criteria appear as criteria range1 and criteria1.

 1. We will use the COUNTIFS function now.
 For this, let’s pass the input parameters properly.
 The first parameter is the criterion range.
 Here, the criteria range is the range in the table in which we want to search for counting.
-In this case, the first criteria range would be the Range column, and the criterion would be the name of the region which needs to be searched in the range.
-The criterion has to be selected from the table in which we want the value.
-The following screenshot shows how the first criterion range and criterion are passed as parameters in the table.
+In this case, the first criteria range would be the Range column, and the criterion would be the region name that needs to be searched in the range.
+The criterion must select from the table where we want the value.
+The following screenshot shows how the table passes the first criterion range and criterion as parameters.

 Countifs with multiple criteria 1-4

-Do not just forget to make the criteria range constant (append $ sign in the range), as can be seen in the above screenshot.
+Do not just forget to make the criteria range constant (append $ sign in the range), as seen in the above screenshot.

 1. We also have another criterion to be met.
-This is pertaining to mode.
-For this, follow the same procedure that we followed for the first criterion except that we would be selecting the Mode column and the criterion range2 from the dataset, and the corresponding value for mode in the other table as the criterion.
-The implementation is as shown by the following screenshot.
+This is on mode.
+For this, follow the same procedure we followed for the first criterion except that we would select the Mode column and the criterion range2 from the dataset, and the corresponding value for mode in the other table as the criterion.
+The implementation is shown in the following screenshot.

 Output 1-5

 1. Now, once done, close the function and press enter.
 Observe if we get the correct result.
-As can be seen in the below screenshot, the COUNTIFS function has returned the value 4, which shows that for region Ahmedabad, mode value M1 appears four times.
-This is correct, as can be seen going through the dataset.
-Now, let’s implement this function for other region values in the table.
+As shown in the screenshot below, the COUNTIFS function has returned the value 4, which shows that for region Ahmedabad, mode value M1 appears four times.
+This correctness can verify by reviewing the dataset.
+Let’s implement this function for other region values in the table.
 For this, copy the function for these entries.
-Doing this, we get the corresponding count values, as can be seen in the following table.
+Doing this gives us the corresponding count values, as seen in the following table.

 Output 1-6

-1. So, we find that the COUNTIFSS function makes the seemingly difficult task very easy.
-The above example we saw had to criteria.
-Now, we also have a third dimension in the table, which is Product.
-Now, let’s imagine we want to identify the number of entries with a particular region that used one of the two modes for a certain product.
+1. So, the COUNTIFSS function makes the seemingly difficult task very easy.
+The above example we saw had two criteria.
+Now, we also have a third dimension in the table: the Product.
+Let’s imagine we want to identify the number of entries with a particular region that used one of the two modes for a certain product.
 So, this necessarily means that we have three criteria.
-Well, the implementation of COUNTIFS won’t much differ from what we saw previously.
-We shall now have third criteria range and corresponding criteria that shall be related to the Product dimension.
-The table containing criteria is as shown below.
-We want to return count based on these criteria.
+Well, the implementation of COUNTIFS won’t differ much from what we saw previously.
+We shall now have a third criteria range and corresponding criteria related to the Product dimension.
+The table containing the criteria is shown below.
+We want to return the count based on these criteria.

 Countifs with multiple 2-1